Please continue to monitor the Alerts page of this website for the latest updates and advisories: global.rutgers.edu/all-alerts

 Once your I-20 expires (check the new program end date on page 1 of your I-20 after applying for OPT), you cannot work until you have the EAD card and the start date has arrived.
 The new program end date on your I-20 is your last possible day to work on-campus OR on pre-approved CPT.

 F-1 students who applied for OPT may face delays in receiving their EADs (employment authorization documents).
 F-1 students are not permitted to begin working until they get their EADs.
 They cannot travel outside the US and reenter without their EAD and a job offer.
-Therefore these delays can result in loss of opportunities or jeopardize a student’s legal status in the U.S. In previous years, OPT applications have taken an average of 2-3 months to be processed by the U.S. Citizenship and Immigration Services (USCIS).
+Lengthy wait times may result in loss of opportunities or jeopardize a student’s legal status in the U.S. In previous years, OPT applications have taken an average of 2-3 months to be processed by the U.S. Citizenship and Immigration Services (USCIS).

-Follow these links for more information on these delays:
+Follow these links for more information on processing times:

 -- Check USCIS Case Processing Times